javifalces/HFTFramework/docs/reinforcement_learning.md

+# Reinforcement Learning

 These algorithms are designed to emulate a Reinforcement Learning (RL) environment in Java, which is capable of receiving actions from Python and returning the subsequent state and reward via the ZeroMQ Request/Response protocol.
-In Java, these algorithms extend the abstract class [SingleInstrumentRLAlgorithm](../java/algorithmic_trading_framework/src/main/java/com/lambda/investing/algorithmic_trading/reinforcement_learning/SingleInstrumentRLAlgorithm.java).
+In Java, these algorithms extend the abstract. class [SingleInstrumentRLAlgorithm](../java/algorithmic_trading_framework/src/main/java/com/lambda/investing/algorithmic_trading/reinforcement_learning/SingleInstrumentRLAlgorithm.java).
 In Python, the environment algorithms extend [RlAlgorithm](../python/trading_algorithms/reinforcement_learning/rl_algorithm.py).